John is a former naval officer and continues to serve by enforcing the USERRA.

 What employment and reemloyment rights do service members, national guard and veterans have under the USERRA?

 By law, employers have to accommodate their employees who serve in the military and National Guard.
 The Uniformed Services Employment and Reemployment Rights Act (USERRA), says that employers must allow National Guard and members of the military to serve their duty, and must NOT force them to resign from the Military.
 They can NOT ask a soldier, sailor, airman or marine to use their vacation time for military duty.
 Additionally, public employers and government must pay military differential pay, this is the difference between their pay at their normal job and pay while on active duty.Private companies are not required to pay this.

 Am I eligible?What rights do I have when I return from deployment?

 If a member is deployed, the employer(s) must keep that person's job open for when they return.
 If the employer cannot give the person back their original job then they must give the service member a job that is similar to the original job.
-This means that the service member may NOT be demoted because of military service.
+This means that the service member may NOT be demoted or fired because of military service.